 Before you start your career in a specific field, you need to consider the possibility of getting suitable jobs in that field.
 In industries that are not growing, new people are hired to replace employees who have changed their jobs or have retired.
 However, in industries that are growing, additional workers are needed to satisfy the expansionary needs of the organizations.

-The introduction of new products and technologies has a significant impact on the employment opportunities.
-Government investments and economic conditions also alter the job opportunities in a specific industry.
-You need to take all these factors into consideration while choosing your career in a specific field.
+The introduction of new products and technologies has a significant impact on employment opportunities.
+Government investments and economic conditions also alter job opportunities in a specific industry.
+You need to consider all these factors while choosing your career in a specific field.

 9. Have a clear idea about the physical demands of the profession: